Roblox/roact/docs/tutorials/shop-page.md

 screenGui.Parent = Players.LocalPlayer:WaitForChild("PlayerGui")

 local shopPage = Roact.createElement(ShopPage, {
-	items = {}, -- we're not ready for this yet so it's just an empty list padding = 10,
+	-- we're not ready for this yet so it's just
+	-- an empty list
+	items = {},
+	padding = 10,
 	frameProps = {
-		-- here we define the properties of the ScrollingFrame for our ShopPage AnchorPoint = Vector2.new(0.5, 0.5),
+		-- here we define the properties of the ScrollingFrame -- for our ShopPage
+		AnchorPoint = Vector2.new(0.5, 0.5),
+		BackgroundColor3 = Color3.fromRGB(0, 3, 20),
 		BorderSizePixel = 0,
 		Position = UDim2.new(0.5, 0, 0.5, 0),
 		Size = UDim2.new(0.5, 0, 0.5, 0),